 - Work a standard 40-hour week at the assigned location

-- Receive 180-220 hours of classroom hours of related training AND 2000 hours yearly of on-the-job training (OJT) under the supervision of a trade Journeyman.
+- Receive a minimum of 144 hours of classroom hours* of related training and 2000 hours yearly of on-the-job training (OJT)

 - Stay in good academic standing with the training institution.